-If you have an animal lover (like my daughter) for a child, this campsite will be a dream vacation.
-Pleasant Acres Farm Campground is, as the name suggests, situated on a working farm, and allows city kids to get up-close-and-personal with farm animals.
-The cabins and cottages are also a good option for those who aren't quite tent-ready, and there's lots of fun to be had in the Olympic swimming pool.
+If you have an animal lover for a child, this campsite is a dream vacation.
+Pleasant Acres Farm Campground is, as the name suggests, situated on a working farm.
+The family-friendly campsite near NYC allows city kids to get up close and personal with farm animals.
+The cabins and cottages are also a good option for those who aren't quite tent-ready, and there's lots of fun to be had in the swimming pool.

-Fun family activities: Horse-drawn hayrides, petting zoo, cow milking, sheep shearing, fishing, pig chases, painting parties, ceramics
+Fun family activities: Horse-drawn hayrides, mini golf, petting zoo, cow milking, playground, game room, fishing, sports fields

 The Delaware River is beautiful, and this campground takes full advantage of its location on the river.
-Kids (and adults!) will jump at the chance to go tubing, and there’s no lack of other water-based activities, like boat rentals, river excursions, and swimming in the pool.
+Kids and adults jump at the chance to go tubing, and there are plenty of other water-based activities, like boat rentals, river excursions, and swimming in the pool.

-Fun family activities: Planned activities, like arts and crafts and special events; family movie night; heated swimming pool and kiddie pool; river fishing; game room; boat and tubing rentals and river excursions; mini golf; and basketball and volleyball courts
+Fun family activities: Planned activities, like arts and crafts and special events, a heated swimming pool (plus kiddie pool!), river fishing, game room, mini golf, basketball and volleyball courts

 Campground amenities: Playground, camp store, pavilion, cable TV

-Sam Pryor Shawangunk Gateway Campground — Gardiner, NY
+Sam Pryor Shawangunk Gateway Campground — Gardiner, New York

-Although I haven’t camped here, I’ve spent a lot of time in Gardiner and at the nearby Mohonk Preserve, and to say it’s stunningly beautiful is an understatement..
-This campsite is probably the most rustic on this list, and is aimed squarely at rock climbers and nature-lovers who want to explore the preserve and nearby Minnewaska State Park, which offers swimming in crystal-clear mountain lakes, hiking, mountain bike trails, and golf.
-If you want to splurge, you can also buy a day pass to the famous Mohonk Mountain House, with its immaculate grounds and amazing recreational facilities.
+Although I haven’t camped here, I’ve spent a lot of time in Gardiner and at the nearby Mohonk Preserve, and to say it’s stunningly beautiful is an understatement.
+This family-friendly campsite near NYC is probably the most rustic on this list, and it's aimed squarely at rock climbers and nature-lovers who want to explore the preserve.
+It also offers easy access to Minnewaska State Park, where you can swim, hike, or bike.
+If you want to splurge, you can also buy a day pass to the famous Mohonk Mountain House, which has immaculate grounds and amazing recreational facilities.